Perfectly Soft, Chewy, and Crinkly Ginger Molasses Cookies

 How It’s Made

-Start by mixing sugar, brown sugar, and butter until light and fluffy.
+1. In a stand fixer fitted with the paddle attachment, mix granulated sugar, brown sugar, and butter until light and fluffy.

 White sugar, brown sugar, and butter in the bowl of a stand mixer

-Next, add the molasses and the eggs and mix until completely combined.
+1. Next, add the molasses and the eggs and mix until completely combined.

-Add flour, ginger, cinnamon, cloves, baking soda, and salt to another small bowl, whisk together and gradually mix into the wet ingredients on low speed until just combined.
+2. Add flour, ginger, cinnamon, cloves, baking soda, and salt to another small bowl, whisk together and gradually mix into the wet ingredients on low speed until just combined.

-Cover dough bowl with plastic wrap and chill in the refrigerator for thirty minutes to an hour.
+3. Cover dough bowl with plastic wrap and chill in the refrigerator for thirty minutes to an hour.
 This will make it easier to roll and, as I mentioned above, it dries out the batter to make perfect crinkles!

 Expert Tips and FAQs

 Perfect ginger cookies have a beautiful crinkle on the top.
-The key to getting this crinkled appearance is to chill the dough before baking it and to roll the dough balls in sugar.
+The key to getting this crinkled appearance is to chill the dough before baking it and to roll cookie dough balls in sugar.
 Rolling in the sugar helps to dry the batter out more, which promotes crinkling.

 A tray of cookie dough ball rolled in sugar